Forrest Tucker

 Forrest Meredith Tucker (February 12, 1919 – October 25, 1986) was an American actor in movies and television who appeared in nearly a hundred films.
-Tucker worked in vaudeville as a straight man at the age of fifteen.
-While he was on a trip to California, party hostess Cobina Wright persuaded guest Wesley Ruggles to give Tucker a screen test because of Tucker's photogenic good looks, thick wavy hair and height of six feet, five inches.
+Tucker worked in vaudeville as a straight man at the age of 15.
+While he was on a trip to California, party hostess Cobina Wright persuaded guest Wesley Ruggles to give Tucker a screen test because of Tucker's photogenic good looks, thick, wavy hair, and height of six feet, five inches.

 Tucker was a sight reader who needed only one take.
 He enlisted in the Army during World War II.
-After twenty years spent mainly in Westerns and action roles, he returned to his roots, showing versatility as a comedic and stage musical actor.
+After 20 years spent mainly in Westerns and action roles, he returned to his roots, showing versatility as a comedic and stage musical actor.
 In the television series F Troop, he became identified with the character of Cavalry Sgt.
 Morgan O'Rourke.
 Tucker had a drinking problem that began to affect his performances in the later years of his career.

 Early life and education

 Tucker was born in Plainfield, Indiana, on February 12, 1919, the son of Forrest A. Tucker and his wife, Doris Heringlake.
 His mother has been described as an alcoholic.
 A self-avowed "farm boy", Tucker began his performing career at age 14 at the 1933 Chicago World's Fair, pushing the big wicker tourist chairs by day and singing "Throw Money" at night.

-After his family moved to Washington, D.C., Tucker attracted the attention of Jimmy Lake, the owner of the Old Gaiety Burlesque Theater, by winning its Saturday night amateur contest on consecutive weeks.
-After his second win, Tucker was hired there at full time as Master of Ceremonies, but left when it was soon discovered that he was underage.
+After his family moved to Washington, DC, Tucker attracted the attention of Jimmy Lake, the owner of the Old Gaiety Burlesque Theater, by winning its Saturday night amateur contest on consecutive weeks.
+After his second win, Tucker was hired there at full time as master of ceremonies, but left when it was soon discovered that he was underage.

-Tucker graduated from Washington-Lee High School, Arlington, Virginia, near Washington, D.C., in 1938, and, after joining the United States Cavalry, was stationed at Fort Myer in Arlington County, Virginia.
+Tucker graduated from Washington-Lee High School, Arlington, Virginia, near Washington, DC, in 1938, and, after joining the United States Cavalry, was stationed at Fort Myer in Arlington County, Virginia.
 However, once again, he was discharged for being underage.
 He returned to work at the Old Gaiety after his 18th birthday.

 Career

 Hollywood

 When Lake's theater closed for the summer in 1939, a wealthy mentor helped Tucker travel to California to try to break into film acting.
-He made a successful screen test, and began auditioning for movie roles.
-In his own estimation, Tucker was in the mold of large "ugly guys" such as Wallace Beery, Ward Bond and Victor McLaglen, rather than a matinee idol.
+He made a successful screen test and began auditioning for movie roles.
+In his own estimation, Tucker was in the mold of large "ugly guys" such as Wallace Beery, Ward Bond, and Victor McLaglen, rather than a matinee idol.
 His debut was as a powerfully built farmer who clashes with the hero in The Westerner (1940), which starred Gary Cooper.
 Tucker stood out in a fight scene with Cooper.
 Tucker had a support role in The Great Awakening (1941) for United Artists.
-Overcoming a feeling in Hollywood that fair hair did not photograph well, he quickly attained leading man status, starring in PRC's Emergency Landing (1941).
+Overcoming a feeling in Hollywood that fair hair did not photograph well, he quickly attained leading-man status, starring in PRC's Emergency Landing (1941).
 He signed a contract with Columbia Pictures.